|1||Moldava nad Bodvou, Kosice|

 3:11, Aug 8

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bratislava air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Bratislava is currently 1.8 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Saturday, Aug 6|